Umbrella Insurance: Extra Liability Coverage for Peace of Mind

-How Does Umbrella Liability Insurance Work?
+How Does Umbrella Insurance Work?

 What Does Umbrella Insurance Cover?

 Since umbrella insurance provides excess liability coverage, it will cover many of the things already insured in the primary policy.
 Assuming you’re an individual with homeowners insurance, auto insurance and landlord insurance (because you have a rental property), umbrella insurance would cover you for the following: